razalamb1/spelling-corrector/README.md

-# Bare Bones Spelling Corrector
+# Python Spelling Corrector

 This project is a from-scratch spelling corrector in Python.
 The word list used as the dictionary is available [here](https://raw.githubusercontent.com/first20hours/google-10000-english/master/google-10000-english.txt), ordered by decreasing frequency.
+The program uses the dictionary to identify potentially mispelled words, and then uses Levenshtein distance (calculated using dynamic programming) to implement a correction.
 Also included is a write-up detailing an example application.
 The spelling corrector was applied to a systematically corrupted version of Jane Austen's *Sense and Sensibility* and then compared to the original text.
 Also included is the code used to corrupt the book and the file implementing the test case.

+This program can easily be modified to use a different dictionary, and can take any text file as an input.
+The text files used to create the dictionary and test the program.
+As is visible, if you replace these files locally with another text input, the code can be easily applied to a variety of inputs.